-The courses usually are taught in german.
-If they are taught in english, it will be announced by the lecturer or via Portal2 in time.
+The courses are usually taught in German.
+If they are taught in English, it will be announced by the lecturer or via Portal2 accordingly.

 Introductory Lectures

 Semester Type of Course Course ECTS Fall semester Lecture Introduction to Political Science 6 Fall semester Lecture Introduction to the Political System of the Federal Republic of Germany 6 Fall semester Lecture Introduction to Political Sociology 6 Spring semester Lecture Introduction to Comparative Government 6 Fall semester Lecture Introduction to International Relations 6